microsoft/LUIS-Samples/examples/add-utterances/nodejs/README.md

-# Upload utterances from JSON format
+# Add utterances to a LUIS app programmatically

 This sample is file is the [add-utterances.js]('./add-utterances.js).
-It uploads utterances to a LUIS app from a file.
-Before you start you need to set up the LUIS app by importing it.
+It uploads utterances to a LUIS app from a JSON file, and optionally trains the LUIS app to learn from the utterances.

-## Files
+### Files
+- [add-utterances.js](./add-utterances.js) : sample script for adding utterances to a LUIS app.
-- [utterances.json](./utterances.json) : list of one or more utterances to add
+- [utterances.json](./utterances.json) : JSON file listing one or more utterances to add
-- [travel-agent-sample-02.json](./travel-agent-sample-02.json) : sample LUIS app to import
+- [travel-agent-sample-02.json](./travel-agent-sample-02.json) : sample LUIS app to import into https://www.luis.ai

 ## Set up the LUIS app

-Before you start, you need to create a Cognitive services account and log in to www.luis.ai.
+Before you run the sample you need to set up the LUIS app by importing it.
+To create the LUIS app, log in to https://www.luis.ai using an email associated with a [Cognitive Services account](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
 Once you have logged in, you can import the LUIS app that you'll add utterances to.

 ### Import the LUIS app
-The [travel-agent-sample-02.json](./travel-agent-sample-02.json) is for creating the app in www.luis.ai.
+The [travel-agent-sample-02.json](./travel-agent-sample-02.json) is for creating the app in https://www.luis.ai.
-You can find the **Import App** button under **My Apps**.
+After you log in to https://www.luis.ai, you can find the **Import App** button under **My Apps**.

 ![Import App button](./images/import-luis-app.png)